 For more or less obvious reasons, different dog breeds can be more likely to react to high temperatures than others.
 Here are some breeds, traits, and other factors that can cause a dogs temperature to rise a little faster than average:

 Affectionately called the Brachys, these include all the breeds with short, flat noses and wide skulls.
 They are very prone to getting hot quickly.
 This includes breeds like French Bulldogs, Bulldogs, Boston terriers, Pekingese, Shi Tzus, and Pugs.
 Unfortunately, their unique faces restrict airflow by crowding the soft tissues, tongue, and cartilage, restricting airflow.
-These dogs are recommended to stay in cool temperatures regularly to maintain temperature and breath easy because clinical heat stroke can occur even in mildly high temperatures.
+These dogs are recommended to stay in cool temperatures regularly to maintain temperature and breath easily because clinical heat stroke can occur even in mildly high temperatures.

 Hyper or Active Dogs